The Aqua Advance Credit Card bottom line

-While the aqua advance Card does give cardholders the chance to reduce their interest rate, it starts with a high APR.
+While the Aqua Advance Credit Card does give cardholders the chance to reduce their interest rate, it starts with a high APR.

 There are other cards on the market that offer a lower starting APR or other offers such as cashback and reward points, but none will bring your APR down as low as 19.9%.
-The aqua advance Card is unique in the APR that borrowers can reach in the long term, plus it has support services in the form of the aqua Credit Checker and the added bonus of no fees when using the card abroad.
+The Aqua Advance Credit Card is unique in the APR that borrowers can reach in the long term, plus it has support services in the form of the Aqua Credit Checker and the added bonus of no fees when using the card abroad.

 The card does require applicants to be aged 18 or over and a UK resident.
 Applicants must also not have been registered bankrupt in the past 18 months or have any current bankruptcy proceedings against them.